 When completing the online accommodation request, students should ensure that requests include any equipment needs (e.g., word processors, speech to text, screen readers Dragon Naturally Speaking) or assistive technology.

-Students using the ADA Services equipment must know how to use the equipment or software before taking exams.
+Students using the Disability Services equipment must know how to use the equipment or software before taking exams.
 No instructional assistance will be provided during the exam.
-Students unfamiliar with equipment may schedule time outside of completing exams to do an equipment review with ADA Services.
+Students unfamiliar with equipment may schedule time outside of completing exams to do an equipment review with Disability Services.

 Tardiness, Changes, Cancellations